 Produce Storage Chart

 After I bought these, I did a little research and compiled a list of the fruits & veggies I like, and how to store them.
 I keep it taped to the inside of my spice cabinet door so it’s handy when I’m putting up groceries.
 I supposed eventually I will just remember where everything needs to go, but it hasn’t happened yet!
-So here’s a copy of my produce storage list if you think it would be handy!
+So here’s a copy of my produce storage list; I think you’ll find it pretty handy!